 Adding these all together, you get 602 records with the current status of “withhold”.
 NARA’s documentation for this category is now quite detailed.
 It may still not be 100% correct, but I am confident that NARA has been diligent in documenting the ARC, and I am equally confident that they will continue to correct errors as they find them.

 Compare what we found this time to NARA’s previous estimate of WIF records.
 Their previous estimate was 520 WIF records.
 The main difference this time is 78 unresolved RIF sheets are now counted as “Withhold”.
 Another 5 “withhold” records have been added in NARA 21, and two records originally categorized as withheld are now released.
-It is still hard to see which “520” records NARA was referring to, but the difference between then and now is only one record.
-Considering the uncertainties of the Collection withholdings this is pretty good.
+It is still hard to see which “520” records NARA was referring to in April 2018, but the difference between then and now is only one record.
+Considering the uncertainties of the Collection withholding this is pretty good.